Asymptotic Efficiency Bounds for a Class of Experimental Designs: Introduction

 The rest of this paper is organized as follows.
 Section \ref{informal_description_sec} gives an informal description of our results in a simple setting with a binary treatment and no constraints on the experimental design.
 Section \ref{main_results_sec} describes the formal setup, and includes our main technical results.
 Section \ref{binary_ate_formal_sec} applies these results to provide a formal statement of the optimality result in the simple setting in Section \ref{informal_description_sec}.
 Section \ref{general_te_section} considers a more general setting with multiple treatments and possible constraints on overall treatment and sampling.
+Section \ref{achieving_bound_sec} discusses approaches for achieving the efficiency bounds derived in earlier sections.
+Section \ref{recommendations_for_practice_sec} discusses practical implications and limitations of the results.
+Proofs are given in an appendix.